 All the pansiyons had options for doing laundry.
 It was cheap and good.

 A few of the pansiyons had internet access.
-However I was able to get access on my smart phone via cellular signals and my mobile wifi.
-However there were many areas on the trail where I was unable to get a signal.
+However, I was able to get access on my smartphone via cellular signals and my mobile wifi.
+However, there were many areas on the trail where I was unable to get a signal.
 Don’t count on internet access.

 Yes – we met a few people hiking it solo, but unless you are a great hiker and like a lot of solitary time, I wouldn’t recommend it.
 The trail is challenging and it’s hard to find your way.
 The more eyes you have helping the easier it is to find the trail again.
-Of course like anything this depends on your own comfort with your ability.
+Of course, like anything this depends on your own comfort with your ability.

 There are many places that will help you organize the hike or most likely portions of the hike.
-I don’t know if there is a company out there who will organize the complete hike for you – 300 miles.
+I don’t know if there is a company out there that will organize the complete hike for you – 300 miles.

-However there are various other options:
+However, there are various other options:

 You can have a portion organized by boat as your lodging that ‘travels’ with you.